shivang2k/UniversityManagementSystem/README.md

 Since all the major work is done on the backend (Server), the device on which the system will run, will not face any performance issue.

-**Detailed explanation of the project in the technical part of the report.**

 # Brief Background of the existing Knowledge